thosgood/this-weeks-finds/markdown/151-200/week195.md

 -   In 4 dimensions, supergravity theories are renormalizable up to 2 loops.
 It is believed that most of these theories are not renormalizable to 3 loops, since a candidate divergent term is known.
-However, \"no explicit calculations have as yet been performed to directly verify the existence of the three-loop supergravity divergences.\"
+However, "no explicit calculations have as yet been performed to directly verify the existence of the three-loop supergravity divergences."
 -   Maximally supersymmetric supergravity theories behave better than people had expected.
-In 4 dimensions, it *seems* that so-called \"N = 8 supergravity\" is renormalizable up to 4 loops, but not 5.
+In 4 dimensions, it *seems* that so-called "N = 8 supergravity" is renormalizable up to 4 loops, but not 5.
-    However, neither of these have been proved, and this theory could even be renormalizable to all orders: see pages 33-35 in Zvi Bern\'s transparencies above.
+    However, neither of these have been proved, and this theory could even be renormalizable to all orders: see pages 33-35 in Zvi Bern's transparencies above.
 -   11-dimensional supergravity is renormalizable to 1 loop but not 2.